stefanleminh/ploot/README.md

 ## Usage

 1. Configure the bot with `/configure`.
 Currently you will have to set the lobby VC, first team's VC and second team's VC.
+This will only have to be done once when ploot joins the server unless you want to change the configuration.
 1. Start a new session with `/newsession` - Ploot will now create roles for spectators and the teams that are pre-configured in the config.
    - Any player in the lobby will be a player unless you specifically give them the spectator role, either manually or via the `/switchmode` command.
 1. You can then create your teams by using the `/randomize` command - It will ignore bots and only look at the members connected to the lobby-vc.